Work. Make. Share

 Welcome to Tribe.
 Now, let’s make good things happen.

 Dani Trudeau believes that we want our work to contribute to our lives, not take away joy or valuable time from what we really want to do.
 Having started her first enterprise at the age of 14 and her first company at 25, Dani is infinitely curious about what makes a good business- and businesses for good.
 Dani’s working experience is in education, health and social care and she has worked throughout the UK and America in the field of behavioural science.
-Dani founded Tribe Porty in 2015 and more recently in 2018, founded Tribe Women, a community for enterprising women who want to reimagine their working lives.
+Dani founded Tribe Porty in 2015 and more recently in 2018, founded Tribe Women, now Keystone, a community for enterprising women who want to reimagine their working lives.

 Melissa left corporate life after a 20 year career to start her own business.
 This turned out to be a transforming experience and a brilliant education and she has never looked back.